datokorgalidze/hardhat_fundMe/README.md

 Tests: Contains unit tests for core functionality using Mocha and Chai.
 Project Structure
 Contracts:
+FundMe Contract Project
+Overview
+This project is a decentralized funding contract built with Solidity and Hardhat.
+It allows users to fund the contract in ETH, and only the owner can withdraw the funds.
+The project integrates Chainlink price feeds to ensure that the minimum funding amount is equivalent to 50 USD.

+Features
+Funding Functionality: Users can fund the contract in ETH.
+Price Conversion: Utilizes Chainlink price feeds for ETH to USD conversion.
+Ownership Control: Only the owner can withdraw funds.
+Security: Includes custom error handling and access control using modifiers.
+Tests: Contains unit tests for core functionality using Mocha and Chai.
+Project Structure
+Contracts:

 FundMe.sol: The main contract with funding and withdrawal logic.
 PriceConverter.sol: A library to convert ETH to USD using Chainlink price feeds.